isomerpages/moe-dunmansec/_sec-1-registration/Secondary 1 Online Registration.md

 #### 3. Parents Gateway App

-<p style="text-align: justify;">We will like to encourage parents/ guardians to download and install the Parents Gateway (PG) App.
-This is because we are using PG as our main mode of communication to all parents.</p>
+<p style="text-align: justify;">We strongly encourage parents/ guardians to download and install the Parents Gateway (PG) App.
+This is because we are using PG as our main mode of communication to all parents during your child’s/guardian’s journey with the school.</p>

 <p style="text-align: justify;">Please view the video below for step by step guide to install the PG App.</p>